-Annually, the CEO reviews and recommends to the Compensation Committee individual salaries for the NEOs.
-To determine individual salaries, the Compensation Committee may consider the scope of job responsibilities, individual performance and contributions, as well as our overall performance and annual budget guidelines for merit increases.
-The Compensation Committee's objective is to award base compensation levels for each NEO around the median for the comparable position within our industry peer group based upon market data.
+Annually, the CEO reviews and recommends to the Compensation and Talent Management Committee individual salaries for the NEOs.
+To determine individual salaries, the Compensation and Talent Management Committee may consider the scope of job responsibilities, individual performance and contributions, as well as our overall performance and annual budget guidelines for merit increases.
+The Compensation and Talent Management Committee's objective is to award base compensation levels for each NEO around the median for the comparable position within our industry peer group based upon market data.
 However, salaries may be set higher when considered necessary to attract or retain key executives.
-Base salaries are reviewed annually and adjustments to salaries are made in the first quarter of each fiscal year during our performance review process.
+Base salaries are reviewed annually and any adjustments to salaries are made in the first quarter of each fiscal year during our performance review process.